bearerlab/memri-ela-vs-std/01_preprocessing/02_memri_preprocessing/README.md

 # MEMRI Pre-processing and Quality Control Code

 This subdirectory contains the code or links to the GitHub repos for code used for processing MEMRI images and for performing quantitative quality assurance tests.
-All Quality assurance code/analysis has a prefix "qa-".
+All quality assurance code/analysis has a prefix "qa-".

 Please see Bearer Lab GitHub repositories for [Skull Stripping](https://github.com/bearerlab/skull-stripper), [Modal Scaling](https://github.com/bearerlab/modal-scaling), and [ROI analysis](https://github.com/bearerlab/memri-roi-measurement).